 Hobbies are great as long as it doesn’t involve something weird like… I don’t know… armed robbery.
 A typical hobby can give you something worthwhile to take up your time, make you happy, and sometimes keep you out of trouble (unless you’re a robber).
 But this is an area where too much can be a bad thing.
 Like I said, hobbies take up your time.
 They can also take up your money.
 All of this is okay.
 It’s important to have something in your life that provides a sense of fulfillment, and it’s okay to spend money on that.
 However, too many hobbies can be draining… to both your time and your wallet.
+It could lead to credit card debt if you overspend.

 - I like photography.
 I’ve purchased some high-end gear over the years, but I always find myself wishing I had more time and energy to use it more often.
 I also sell prints of my photos in a few local stores, and it takes a lot of time to properly package the photos for display and keep track of inventory.